 5. Practice empathy (Hint: Generative AI can help)

 Empathy is not just a necessary soft skill for agents, but one of the vital principles of customer service.
 Our research shows that 73% of customers expect you to understand their unique needs and expectations, so it’s important to include empathy and compassion in your toolkit.

 Generative AI can be a great tool for creating more empathetic interactions by suggesting a realistic reply based on each customer’s unique data.
 When reviewing the responses AI provides, make sure your agents put themselves in the shoes of the customer before pressing send.
 You want to make sure your reply reads like it came from a human, not a robot — customers can tell.
 Your agent’s empathy will show, and customers will appreciate them for it.

 Tip: Use AI to identify language that resonates with each customer for a more personalized experience.

 6. Know your product

-The more your customer support team knows about your product, the better they’ll be at servicing it.
-Make training a key part of your customer support operations.
-Some companies onboard every new employee — not just their sales reps — with a one week product bootcamp to ensure they know their products inside and out.
-Be sure to prepare them for every new release, too.
+The more your customer support team knows about your product, the better they’ll be at helping customers solve issues.
+Onboard every new employee — not just your sales reps — with an in-person or virtual product bootcamp to ensure they know your products inside and out.
+Be sure to prepare your whole team for every new release, too.

 7. Remember – every second counts